 - The Panic of 1907 took the stock market 20 years to return to its pre-crash level.

 The youngest baby boomers are turning 62 in 2026, while the oldest are turning 80.
-Moving a meaningful portion of investments out of S&P 500 index funds and into ultra-safe vehicles with principal protection and guaranteed returns makes compelling sense now.
-This is what LPL Research noted in January 2025 regarding the risk of corrections:
+Moving a meaningful portion of investments out of S&P 500 index funds and into ultra-safe vehicles with principal protection and guaranteed returns makes compelling sense at this stage of the market cycle.
+LPL Research captured the core risk in a January 2025 note:

 With the stock market nearing record-high levels, it might seem premature to talk about a potential correction — characterized by a market drawdown of 10% or more but less than 20%.
 However, bull markets are not linear, and corrections, though relatively improbable, are always possible.
 According to our friends at Ned Davis Research, a correction has occurred every 1.1 years going back to 1928.
 Furthermore, the last time the market entered an official correction was 309 trading days ago, spanning well beyond the average number of 173 trading days without a correction since 1928.

-The core message for baby boomers and retirees who cannot absorb a major correction, let alone a crash, is that now is the time to shift a substantial portion of assets into guaranteed vehicles.
+For baby boomers and retirees who cannot absorb a major correction, let alone a crash, the core message is straightforward: now is the time to shift a substantial portion of assets into guaranteed vehicles.
 The options explored below prioritize structural protection and absolute liquidity.
-Traditional certificates of deposit were left off the list intentionally: while some CDs do pay monthly, longer-dated offerings from many banks carry early withdrawal penalties, meaning an emergency could leave you with less than you deposited.
+Traditional certificates of deposit were left off the list intentionally.
+While some CDs do pay monthly, longer-dated offerings from many banks carry early withdrawal penalties, meaning an emergency could leave you with less than you deposited.
 If you consider CDs, read the terms carefully.

 Exchange-Traded Treasury Bill Funds

 One standout option is the SPDR Bloomberg 1-3 Month T-Bill ETF (NYSEARCA:BIL).
 The fund invests at least 80% of its total assets in securities that track the Bloomberg 1-3 Month U.S. Treasury Bill Index, which measures the performance of public Treasury obligations with a remaining maturity of at least one month and less than three months.
-The fund carries a net expense ratio of 0.14% and currently yields approximately 4%, reflecting a still-elevated short-term rate environment even after the Federal Reserve’s late-2025 rate cuts.
+The fund carries a net expense ratio of 0.14% and currently yields approximately 3.5%, reflecting a still-elevated but gradually moderating short-term rate environment.
+The Federal Reserve cut rates three times in late 2025 and has held its target range at 3.50% to 3.75% through all four policy meetings of 2026, with the next decision scheduled for July 29.
 Alternate institutional options providing similar ultra-short duration exposure include the iShares 0-3 Month Treasury Bond ETF (NYSEARCA:SGOV) and the US Treasury 3 Month Bill ETF (NYSEARCA:TBIL).

 State Street describes BIL’s core investment objectives on its website as follows: